 We have heard of problems with the Safari browser on an Mac, and Earthlink dialup Internet.
 These browsers have "accelerators" similar to AOL's which store (or cache) web pages on your local PC to speed up the connection.
 (Please read about AOL above, especially AOL 9.0 and TopSpeed.)

 A solution to this problem is to use Internet Explorer (IE) or Firefox while you are using the Library Catalog.
 If you prefer, you can change back to your or other browser when you are not using the Catalog.
-If you can't find IE or Netscape on your computer, you can download them for your PC for no cost at one of these sites

 For AOL 9.0 and Topspeed: